 What is fifth disease?

 Fifth disease, also called erythema infectiosum, is a viral illness caused by human parvovirus B19.
-It occurs most commonly in children ages 4 to 14.
+It usually affects children ages 4 to 14.
 The infection often starts with mild fever, headache, sore throat, and flu-like symptoms.
 Children can also develop a bright red rash on the face that looks like “slapped cheeks”, along with a lacy or bumpy rash on the body, arms, and legs.
-Joint aches occur more commonly in adults than children.
+When adults get Fifth disease, joint aches are a common symptom (more common in adults than children).
 Rash and joint symptoms may develop several weeks after infection.
-A pregnant woman who develops symptoms of fifth disease may or may not develop facial or body rash.
-About 20 to 30% of adults infected with parvovirus B19 have no symptoms.
+A pregnant woman who develops symptoms of fifth disease may or may not develop a facial or body rash.
+Some adults (about 20 to 30%) infected with parvovirus B19 will not have symptoms.

 Is fifth disease contagious?